-Opening times for 2014 are from Saturday 30 March†to the end of October (weather and events permitting) on Saturdays, Bank Holidays (excluding Good Friday) and during the school spring, summer and autumn holidays from 11am - 5pm, last entry at 4.30pm.† The tower is not open on Sundays.† On some days within this period the tower is closed or only open during certain times - if you are visiting the Cathedral specifically to climb the tower please phone in advance to check opening times - 01905 732900.
+Opening times for 2015 until 1 November (weather and events permitting) on Saturdays, Bank Holidays (excluding Good Friday) and during the school spring, summer and autumn holidays from 11am - 5pm, last entry at 4.30pm. †The tower is not normally open on Sundays.
+On some days within this period the tower is closed or only open during certain times - if you are visiting the Cathedral specifically to climb the tower please phone in advance to check opening times - 01905 732900.

 All children must be able to climb independently (and not be carried) and be accompanied by a responsible adult (minimum of one adult per two children).